Spring Break in Huntsville for $8 or Less

 Area parks are a great option for fun because they wear your little ones out, they are easy play dates when other children are present (and they will be during spring break), and they are completely FREE!
 Before you head out the door be sure to check out our Parks Guide filled with our favorite area parks.
 In the guide we dish on amenities including which parks have bathrooms, shade trees, benches, and the best play equipment for different ages.

-And definitely check out our brand-new Big Spring Park Scavenger Hunt – it’s totally free and great fun for kids!
+And definitely check out our Big Spring Park Scavenger Hunt – it’s totally free and great fun for kids!

 Hays Nature Preserve